vagueLima/PipedriveToBling/README.md

 ### GET /oportunidades

 This route groups the opportunities in the Database by day and value, and returns in an array.

+## Tests

+There are 3 simple tests implemented right now, covering all 3 implemented routes.
+The first one gets data from Pipedrive, useful to see if the URL and the tokens are correctly set.
+The second one Mocks a webhook call from Pipedrive, using the same body from the original request but using some random values in some parameters.
+The last one gets all Opportunities from the database.

+To run them:

+    npm run test